– properties and uses

 - This reaction is potentially an

-important source of organic chemicals e.g. plastics from a renewable
+important source of organic chemicals e.g. plastics made by

 resource since the ethanol can be made by fermentation of